Preparing the right documents is an important part of the Morocco eVisa application process.

-The sections below explain what to submit and why each document is required.
+The sections below explain which documents you need to submit and why they are required.

-The eVisa allows short-term stays.
-Your travel purpose determines whether you apply for a Tourist eVisa or a Business eVisa.
+The eVisa is for short-term stays.
+Your reason for travel will determine whether you need a Tourist eVisa or a Business eVisa.

 These documents apply to all applicants, regardless of nationality.